Land Rover Discovery (series 1) V8 unreliability

 Later we bought a secondhand Petrol Automatic Land Rover Discovery Series I (see above).

 The Discovery was a joy to drive, but there was a spell, as it got older when very occasionally it would not start and finally one day conked out.
 The primary cause was an intermittent fault with the fuel injection system relay; cheap and easy to fix once the problem was identified.

 Poor connections in the alarm spider module also caused occasional non starts; a well known fault which the garage eventually fixed by bypassing the module.

 Hopefully the following tips may be of some help to owners of ancient V8 vehicles experiencing similar problems.

 Spider Related Problems

 1) Starter occasionally fails to operate - caused by dry joint on immobiliser Spider PCB which is awkwardly located below the radio/cassette.
-To get at the unit you need to dismantle the dashboard - I do not recommend you do this yourself!
+To get at the unit you need to dismantle the dashboard - a job you probably don't want to do yourself!

 Tip - just possibly tapping top of dashboard may get you started; get main dealer either to replace the Spider AMR 4889 or by-pass the unit.

 2) Slight burning smell, vehicle conks out, no spark - possibly caused by bad joint on Spider PCB